 I am a final year (5th year) engineering student at EMINES School of Industrial Management, minoring in Data Science.
 My research interests lie in the design of next-generation AI algorithms that possess advanced reasoning capabilities.
 I am especially fascinated by the development of more efficient and intelligent AI systems, as well as interpretability methods that enhance our understanding of large language models (LLMs).

-Currently, I am pursuing a research internship in mechanistic interpretability under the supervision of Zhijing Jin at the Max Planck Institute for Intelligent Systems, where I work on understanding and improving the internal reasoning mechanisms of LLMs.
+Currently, I am pursuing a research internship in mechanistic interpretability under the supervision of Zhijing Jin at the Max Planck Institute for Intelligent Systems, where I work on understanding multilingual capabilities of LLMs as well as improving Training Data Attribution methods.

 Previously, I was introduced to Mechanistic Interpretability in my research intern role at WithMartian, where I contributed to two research papers exploring novel circuit analysis techniques for LLMs.
 Additionally, I explored novel evaluation frameworks for LLMs during my internship at NUS, drawing on social, economic, and voting theories to develop human-like, accurate, and cost-effective assessment methods.